oscar-system/Singular.jl/etc/README.override.md

     - first argument: the SINGULARROOT
     - second argument: the directory where the override environment shall be installed, e.g. `/tmp/singular_jll_override`.
-    - third argument (optional): a temp build directory to make use of incremental make builds, e.g. `/tmp/singular_jll_override_build`. if not given, a temporary directory will be created and deleted after the build.
+    - third argument (optional): a temp build directory to make use of incremental make builds, e.g. `/tmp/singular_jll_override_build`.
+If not given, a temporary directory will be created and deleted after the build.
     - `--no-configure` (optional): if given, the script will not execute `./configure` in the SINGULARROOT, but assume that this has already been done.
 This can be useful if you want to save time by doing incremental builds,